 The Bank of Canada pays close attention to inflation.
 The bank defines inflation as: a persistent rise over time in the average price of goods and services – in the “cost of living.”
 Inflationary pressure is one of the factors the bank takes into consideration when setting the overnight rate or prime rate.
 The bank reviews and sets the overnight rate every 6 weeks.
-Click here for the rate setting schedule for 2016.

 Why is it important to keep an eye on inflation?
 Because it effects our daily living costs and also our interest rates to borrow money.
 An increase in the demand for goods and services, usually means an increase in the associated costs of providing them.
 However, another factor that influences inflation, is our Canadian dollar value.
 The less our dollar is worth, the less purchasing power it has.

 The Bank of Canada recognizes 2 kinds of inflation; the CPI or Consumer Price Index, and the CPIX or Core Consumer Price Index.

 The CPI is defined as: a measure that tracks movements over time in the level of consumer prices.
 The CPI compares the retail prices of a representative “shopping basket” of goods and services at two different points in time.

 The CPIX is defined as: a measure that strips out eight of the most volatile CPI components (fruit, vegetables, gasoline, fuel oil, natural gas, mortgage interest, intercity transportation, and tobacco products), as well as the effect of changes in indirect taxes on the remaining components.

 What is the Bank of Canada’s inflation target?
 The inflation-control target was set in 1991 and has been renewed five times since then; most recently in November 2011 for five years to the end of 2016.
 The target aims to keep total CPI inflation at the 2 per cent midpoint of a target range between 1 to 3 per cent over the medium term.
 Click here for the Bank of Canada’s inflation calculator.